NelisW/myOpenHab/docs/107-Supervisord.md

     #!/usr/bin/env python

 There is one catch however, if the file is created in Windows, the line ending is not Linux (RPi) friendly.
-This means that the operating system is looking for something called `python\r', which is not recognised in Linux.
+This means that the operating system is looking for something like `python\r`, which is not recognised in Linux.
 I tried converting the file from Windows to Linux format by using the `fromdos` command, but that did not help.
 Opening and closing the file in `nano` did not help either.
 The only remedy was to (1) open the file in `nano` move to the top of the file, (2) manually type in the whole first line followed by `Enter` a few times, making very sure that a new line ending is introduced, and (3) then remove the old line with the bad line ending.